Namass/Branch-Integration-Guides/ios_quickstart.md

-Quickstart Deep Linking Guide for iOS
+Deep Linking Guide for iOS
 =====================================

 This guide will help you integrate branch into your iOS app in as little time as possible.